adbario/slim-secure-session-middleware/README.md

     composer require adbario/slim-secure-session-middleware

 ## Configuration
-Create an array of session settings in you application settings. **Please note that session lifetime is defined in minutes.** Default settings for session:
+Create an array of session settings in you application settings. **Please note that session lifetime is defined in minutes, not in seconds.** Default settings for session:

     $settings = [
         'session' => [